 How to Get Rid of Powderpost Beetles

-The following points should aid in discouraging powderpost beetle infestations:
+The following points will help discourage powderpost beetle infestations:

 - The recommended borate insecticides: